Soliton interferometry with very narrow barriers obtained from spatially dependent dressed states

-Bright solitons are a well-known feature within one-dimensional mean-field models of elongated attractively-interacting Bose--Einstein condensates (BECs).
+Bright solitons are well-known within one-dimensional mean-field models of elongated attractively-interacting Bose--Einstein condensates (BECs).
 They have been realized \cite{StreckerFormation2002,KhaykovichFormation2002,CornishFormation2006,LepoutreProduction2016,MeznarsicCesium2019,DiCarliExcitation2019} in BECs of several species \cite{solitary_wave}, and have much-discussed potential for atomic interferometry \cite{interf1,interf2,interf3,interf4,interf5,interf6,interf7,interf8,interf9,HaineQuantum2018}, owing to long interrogation times enabled by their self-support against dispersion, and to the phase-sensitivity of soliton collisions \cite{NguyenCollisions2014}.
-Collisions of solitons with potential barriers provide a convenient method to create two phase-coherent solitons, and to recombine two solitons into a phase-dependent output, forming the essential elements of an interferometer.
-In the limit of a high collisional velocity, and a barrier narrow relative to the soliton width, a single incident soliton splits into two solitons with well-defined relative phase \cite{interf3,interf4,interf5}.
-Under the same conditions two solitons colliding ``head-on'' at a barrier will recombine with the output populations depending on the incident solitons' relative phase \cite{interf3,interf4}.
+Colliding solitons with potential barriers is a convenient method to create two phase-coherent solitons, and to recombine two solitons into a phase-dependent output, forming the essential elements of an interferometer.
+In the limit of high collisional velocity, and a barrier narrow relative to the soliton width, a single incident soliton splits into two solitons with well-defined relative phase \cite{interf3,interf4,interf5}.
+Under the same conditions two solitons colliding ``head-on'' at a barrier recombine with output populations dependent on the incident solitons' relative phase \cite{interf3,interf4}.
 These splitting and recombination processes have recently been investigated experimentally \cite{exp_dur}; in a typical setup, focused blue-detuned laser beams realize barriers on the micron scale, comparable to a typical soliton width \cite{MarchantControlled2013, exp_dur}.
 How to generate narrower potential barriers required for optimal interferometry remains an important question.
 A known method to produce subwavelength features is via rapid change over a small region of the amplitude of one of two near-resonant laser fields in an atomic $\Lambda$ configuration, which can be understood in terms of effective potentials experienced by spatially dependent dressed states \cite{ds_tech_1,ds_tech_2,ds_tech_3,ds_tech_4,ds_tech_5,ds_tech_6,ds_tech_7,ds_tech_8,ds_tech_9}.
 We propose a technique exploiting these properties to create a single narrow barrier for soliton interferometry within a quasi-one-dimensional (quasi-1D) BEC.
-We analyse our proposal using detailed numerical simulations of both the full $\Lambda$-system and an effective single-state model, and show it to provide potentially excellent interferometric performance within an experimentally reasonable regime.
+We subject our proposal to detailed numerical analysis of both the full $\Lambda$-system and an effective single-state model, showing it to provide potentially excellent interferometric performance within an experimentally reasonable regime.